Welcome to the training sessions overview

-This is a (non-exhaustive) list of training sessions offered on a regular basis by the Vlaams Supercomputing Centrum (VSC), but also to research institutes and companies.
+This is a (non-exhaustive) list of training sessions given by Geert Jan Bex, either offered on a regular basis by the Vlaams Supercomputing Centrum (VSC) and EuroCC@Belgium, or on demand by research institutes, governmental agencies and companies.

 All of these training sessions can be tailored to the audience if required, and ad-hoc training sessions are possible as well.